discourse/discourse/docs/ADMIN-QUICK-START-GUIDE.md

 Email deliverability can be hard.
 We strongly recommend using dedicated email services like [Mandrill](http://mandrill.com), [MailGun](http://www.mailgun.com/), or [MailJet](http://www.mailjet.com/), which offer generous free plans that work fine for most communities.

-(If you'd like to enable *replying* to topics via email, [see this howto](https://meta.discourse.org/t/set-up-reply-via-email-support/14003).)
+If you'd like to enable *replying* to topics via email, [see this howto](https://meta.discourse.org/t/set-up-reply-via-email-support/14003).

 ### What and Who is this site for?

 One of the default topics is [Welcome to Discourse](/t/welcome-to-discourse).
 This topic is pinned globally, so it will appear on the homepage, right at the top of the topic list, for all new users.
+Try viewing your site with incognito, inprivate, or anonymous mode enabled in your browser to see it how new users will.

 Your welcome topic is important because it is the first thing you visitors will see:

 - Where am I?
-- Who is this discussion area for?
+- Who are these discussions for?
 - What can I [find here](https://www.youtube.com/watch?v=d0VNHe5fq30)?
-- Why should I visit here?
+- Why should I visit?

-[Edit this welcome topic](/t/welcome-to-discourse) and write a **brief introduction to your community**.
+[Edit your welcome topic](/t/welcome-to-discourse) and write a **brief introduction to your community**.
 Think of it as your "elevator pitch" &ndash; how would you describe this site to a stranger on an elevator when you had about 1 minute to talk?

 Note that pinning topics works a little differently in Discourse: